 “May the God of hope fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit.” —Romans 15:13

+Some of us are scattered, some of us are on-campus and limited in our regular means of connecting and worshipping with each other in community.
 We may be apart for now, but the bonds of our community as brothers and sisters in Christ aren’t limited by our physical location.
-As we all learn to navigate this new normal, we are reminded of what joy it brings the heart of God when his people are united.
+As we continue to navigate our circumstances, remember what joy it brings to the heart of God when his people are united in spirit.
 Romans 15:13 shows us that what unites us as Christians is the hope we find in Jesus.
 This does not make us immune to the world’s realities, but together we know that our ultimate hope is found in something greater.

-With that in mind, here’s what we have planned to keep the bonds of our community strong and support one another.
+With that in mind, here’s what we have planned to keep the bonds of our community strong and supportive of one another.

-This fall's Chapel theme is Go and do likewise: The Parables of Jesus.
-Chapel services are live streamed from the Quad every Monday and Wednesday.
+This spring's Chapel theme is Faith Hope Love: The Greatest of These is Love.
+Chapel services are live-streamed from the Quad every Monday and Wednesday.
 Our guest preachers include a variety of faculty and staff preachers along with local pastors.
 View Chapel schedule or watch live.

 How are things going for you?
 We want to hear from you, wherever you are, to know how we can be praying for you and your family right now.
 This is a big adjustment for all of us, but the same resources of support and community are still here and accessible.
 Fill out this form and a member of the Chapel Office would love to connect with and/or pray for you!